-Small Churches are adult classes meeting at Grace during the 9:00 a.m. and 10:40 a.m. services that study God's Word and grow closer to God and others.
+Small Churches are adult classes meeting at Grace during the 9:00 a.m. and 10:40 a.m. services to study God's Word and grow closer to God and others.
 They provide people with an opportunity to be involved, known, and loved within Grace Church.
-Most groups are ongoing, while occasional short-term electives are also offered.
+Most groups are ongoing; however, occasional short-term electives are also offered.
 You may join a Small Church at any time throughout the year.
 Come, join a Small Church and get connected…it truly is where we bring faith to life.

 If you have questions about Small Churches at Grace, please contact Susan at firstname.lastname@example.org or 952-224-3031.

 This Small Church is a group of Christians who are interested in growing deeper in their faith through in-depth Bible Study and personal application of the Scriptures to daily living.
 We also spend 30 – 40 minutes each week in fellowship with and in prayer for each other.
 We welcome Friends of all ages.